scottspace/scottspace.github.io/aboutme.md

-i spent the next 4 years working in the ai lab, teaching, and building robots in the summer. many years later, my PhD would payoff.  i started at google in 2016 doing ai fulltime, after a career of webly things.  a year after that i met nasa.  for reals.
+i spent the next 4 years working in the ai lab, teaching, and building robots in the summer. many years later, my PhD would payoff.  i started at google in 2016 doing ai fulltime, after a career of webly things.

+a year later i met nasa, this time for reals.

 i'm unbelievably excited to help nasa and their 30-year mission.  i'm starting from within google, where i do "applied ai."  that's business speak for modeling